CAAPIM/apim-charts/charts/gateway/README.md

 - On a Ephemeral or database backed gateway, before the start of gateway, k8s job to used to install/update the OTK database (Cassandra database is not supported and should be upgraded [manually](https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-management-oauth-toolkit/4-6/installation-workflow/create-or-upgrade-the-otk-database.html))

 ***NOTE:***
-1. When installing a new Gateway with OTK enabled, add timeout with the helm command to ensure OTK install job waits for Gateway to be ready
+1. When installing or Upgrading Gateway with OTK enabled, add timeout with the helm command to ensure OTK install job waits for Gateway to be ready
 ```
-Example: The timeout of 500s is only indicative.
-For upgrades this has to be increased upto 750s
+Example: The timeout of 900s is recommended for helm upgrade since it takes additional time to complete
   helm install otk layer7/gateway --set-file "license.value=path/license.xml" \
-   --set "license.accept=true,management.restman.enabled=true,otk.enabled=true" --timeout 500s
+   --set "license.accept=true,management.restman.enabled=true,otk.enabled=true" --timeout 900s
 ```
 2. In dual gateway installation, restart the pods after OTK install or upgrade is required.